angiechen918/Zn_protease/README.md

 - Sequence design using EnhancedMPNN(2) + FastRelax cycles
 - Structure prediction using AlphaFold3 (AF3)

 Python scripts for command generation, analysis, and filtering used in this procedure are included in this repository.

-**Availability of tools**:

-- RFD2-MI source code will be released after the publication of Bauer, 2025 (1).
-- EnhancedMPNN is available at [fused_mpnn](https://github.com/baker-laboratory/fused_mpnn).
+RFD2-MI source code will be released after the publication of Bauer, 2025 (1).
+EnhancedMPNN is available at [fused_mpnn](https://github.com/baker-laboratory/fused_mpnn).

 ---